larsimmisch/pyalsaaudio/doc/pyalsaaudio.rst

 .. |release| replace:: version

-.. % At minimum, give your name and an email address.
-You can include a
-.. % snail-mail address if you like.

-.. % This makes the Abstract go on a separate page in the HTML version;
-.. % if a copyright notice is used, it should go immediately after this.
-.. %

 .. _front:

 This software is licensed under the PSF license - the same one used by the majority of the python distribution.
 Basically you can use it for anything you wish (even commercial purposes).
 There is no warranty whatsoever.

-.. % Copyright statement should go here, if needed.

-.. % The abstract should be a paragraph or two long, and describe the
-.. % scope of the document.

 .. topic:: Abstract